• /

 Get Negative Tests Every Time With Treatment and Sobriety

 Wouldn’t it feel good to take a urine drug test and know, WITHOUT A DOUBT, that it will come back negative for opioids?
 If you suffer from opioid use disorder (OUD), seek treatment immediately.
 Do not let opioids control your life.
-Find a treatment center near you, like Epiphany Wellness, with a team of professionals who can help you craft a recovery plan that gets you on track to sobriety.
+Take the first step towards healing by seeking out a treatment center near you.
+Our team at Epiphany Wellness, bursting with expertise, will collaborate with you to devise a unique recovery plan guiding you to a life of sobriety.
+Conveniently located, we offer a rehab center in New Jersey and a drug treatment center in Tennessee.
+We’re here to help steer you on your path to wellness and happiness.

 Frequently Asked Questions About Opioids and Drug Testing